 By deploying various statistical techniques we’re able to isolate the value of factors such as location and property characteristics (size, type etc).

 We can then turn this process on its head and deconstruct prices to get a true representation of how they are changing over time.
 This way of doing things is far more accurate than simply working out the average of recorded Land Registry sale prices.

 Two lines, two very different stories

-Figure 2 shows how the Bricks&Logic Property Index for all types of flats in N1 (indicated by the blue line) compares to the average sale price per quarter for all flats as recorded in Land Registry data (indicated by the blue line).
+Figure 3 shows how the Bricks&Logic Index for all flats in N1 (indicated by the blue line) compares to the average sale price per quarter for all flats as recorded in Land Registry data (indicated by the orange line).

-It transpires that the reason behind the huge Land Registry average price increase was that three luxury new-build blocks sold the majority of their flats in the second half of 2018.
-As well as being on the luxury end of the spectrum, many were also much larger than an average N1 flat.
-If you look at figure 3 below, you will see that over the previous two years, the average percentage of flats selling for over £1m in N1 was 7%.
-That figure jumped to 17% in Q4 2018.
+As it happens, the reason behind the huge Land Registry average price increase was the sale of the majority of flats in three new-build luxury blocks.
+As well as being on the luxury end of the spectrum, many were also much larger than the average N1 flat.

 It’s not all onwards and upwards